fazeli/ollamaServer/README.md

 5. Now that your endpoint is running you can have your client app to use the api endpoint to use your model locally.

-## Project strusture
+## Project structure

-Your project strusture after installing dpendencies should look like this:
+Your project structure after installing dependencies should look like this:

 --Project
 -openai-api